 You can also assign a specific color to any admin-related project so that it sticks out from the rest when you look at time sheets in Timely.
 In our example below, the projects in light blue represent admin-related activities:

-With Company view, Admin and Normal level users are able to plan and log hours for other users in Timely as well.
+With Company view, Admin and Manager level users are able to plan and log hours for other users in Timely as well.
 This is especially helpful when someone will be out on leave for an extended period of time.

 Company view also provides great way to get an overview of your company's schedule for the week to keep on top of who's on vacation or off sick: